-Ainsdale is a village situated three miles south of Southport, of which it is a suburb.
-It was listed in the Domesday Book as Einulvesdel.
-Deriving from Old Norse name Einulfsdalr, this apparently was the valley occupied by a Scandinavian by the name of Einulf.
+Ainsdale is situated in north Sefton and the village centre is three miles south of Southport.
+The area is listed in the Domesday Book as Einulvesdel.
+The place name was derived from the Old Norse name Einulfsdalr, which apparently refers to a valley occupied by a Scandinavian with the name Einulf.

-Ainsdale became part of the County Borough of Southport in 1912 after being part of Birkdale, though it remained a separate parish to Southport until 1925.
-Although now in the administrative county of Merseyside it is still in the County Palatine of Lancashire.
+Ainsdale became part of the County Borough of Southport in 1912 after being included with Birkdale, although the area remained a separate parish to Southport until 1925.

 Today the sand dunes at Ainsdale have been recognised as a unique site with National Reserve status for the coast, fauna and flora.